group-2

 Step 6: Track your Application

 To check the status of your China visa application, go to the official visa portal, click on 'History,' and select the 'Status' section.
-For China visa status check, use your Pickup Form Number and contact number, or your Application Number with your Passport Number.
+Learn steps to check China visa status.

 Step 7: Receive Your Sticker Visa